 IMPORTANT NOTICE!
-Any copying, reproduction, distribution, republication (in whole or in part), or otherwise commercial use of this work in violation of the author(s) rights will prosecuted in accordance be international law.
-The use of hyperlinks to the considered will not be copyright infringement.
+Any copying, reproduction, distribution, republication (in whole or in part), or otherwise commercial use of this work in violation of the author(s) rights will be prosecuted in accordance with international law.
+The use of hyperlinks to the work will not be considered copyright infringement.